 We strive, through sustainable initiatives, to address these challenges.

-We are a small, but growing charitable trust with five Trustees, who give their time freely and tirelessly.
+We are a small, but growing charitable trust with 6 Directors who give their time freely and tirelessly.
 We work from home and keep administrative costs to an absolute minimum.

-Board of Trustees: Ruth Markus (CEO & Founder), Hugh Freedberg (Chairman), Paul Thomas (Medical Director), Lorraine Freedberg, Andrew Vesey, Anthony Redshaw.
+Board of Directors: Ruth Markus (CEO & Founder), Hugh Freedberg (Chairman), Paul Thomas (Medical Director), Lorraine Freedberg, Anthony Redshaw and Graham Jewell.

 In the UK, AMECA is registered with The Charity Commission.
 To view charity information: Click to view (opens in a new window and type in 1121240 in the search box)